cepstein/RadMoller/RadMoller_1.2/README.txt

 Accounts for soft radiative corrections, ie σ'=(1+δ)σ —-> σ'=exp(δ)σ where soft (undetectable) photons are emitted.
 The exponentiation	accounts for the effects of multiple soft photons.

-The correction factor is user-selectable, and consists of the corrections of either Tsai (1960) or Denner & Pozzorini (1999).
+The correction factor consists of the corrections of Tsai (1960).
+Previously included was the option for the corrections of Denner & Pozzorini (1999), which are temporarily removed from the release.
 The latter is more relevant at high energies and includes weak interaction effects.

 Bremsstrahlung events-